 The body produces osteophytes in response to a degenerated spine.

 These bony spurs can infringe the foraminal spaces through which the spinal nerves pass and cause painful nerve compression.

-Wear and tear over time and osteoarthritis are the main causes of bone spurs or osteophytes.
+Wear and tear over time and osteoarthritis are the leading causes of bone spurs or osteophytes.

 Osteoarthritis erodes the cartilage that provides a cushion to the bones and, therefore, the body tries to repair it by creating what are called bone spines.